-Where there are safeguarding concerns or allegations that happen offsite, staff will follow the procedures described above and in the relevant Local Authority's flowcharts as appropriate.
+Where there are safeguarding concerns or allegations that happen offsite, staff will follow the procedures described above and in the SVPP flowcharts as appropriate.
 A copy of the flowcharts is taken on off-site visits for reference.

 Exceptional operating circumstances